 Enjoy The Sunset In Damaraland

 Sunsets in Namibia are stunning – I have said this before.
 The ones in Damaraland are unmissable.
-One of the top things to do in Namibia is to climb up the rock formations that can be found in Damaraland, a drink at hand, and enjoy the view as the sun goes down.
+Climb up the rock formations that can be found in Damaraland, a drink at hand, and enjoy the view as the sun goes down.
 The crips air, the silence, the light make it a memorable experience.

 Visit Cape Cross Seal Colony